davetron5000/naildrivin5.com/_posts/2025-03-19-one-week-with-desktop-linux-after-a-20-year-absence.md

 In Neovim, I could not tell what was happening.
 Usually <kbd>:*p</kbd> will paste and
 <kbd>:*y</kbd> will yank.
 Neither seemed to do what I expected.
 I ended up mapping
 <kbd>Alt-C</kbd> and <kbd>Alt-V</kbd> in NeoVim's configuration to do copy and paste.
-It worked
-better, but not 100% of the time.
+It worked better, but not 100% of the time. **Update** I also realized that `+` is a better option than `*` because unlike on Mac, `*` on Linux is the "whatever you had selected in X11" and not "the system clipboard", which is `+`.
+FML.

-I'm sure the way copy and paste on Linux can be learned, but I found myself failing to successfully copy and/or paste on numerous occasions.
+I'm sure the way copy and paste works on Linux can be learned, but I found myself failing to successfully copy and/or paste on numerous occasions.
 Eventually, I learned to always type <kbd>#</kbd> in the terminal before pasting, because I never knew exactly what was going to be pasted there.

 Albert's clipboard manager didn't allow pasting in all apps, and it didn't store an accurate history of stuff I had copied (and pasted).
 I'm not sure how it works, but I just stopped using